mcmc101001/StudyStash/README.md

 The master branch is a protected branch containing contains the code used in production, and code cannot be pushed into it directly, instead requiring a pull request to be made before merging, as well as approval by the partner as the code reviewer, as well as passing status checks such as GitGuardian (see Security Measures)

+For code review, we come together and discuss the changes to ensure everyone is on the same page.

 #### Pull requests

 ### Github Issues